-Mixing music with sustainability
+Background: Mixing music with sustainability

 But when offered a contract by a leading show business lawyer/manager in New York, AtKisson said “no thanks” and decided to change course.
 He returned to his intellectual passions — science, economics, human rights, sustainability — and concentrated on writing and journalism.